Written By: JustBoilers.com Experts | Last Updated: May 2022

 - The boiler pressure reading keeps changing

-If you are experiencing any of these problems we recommend you call a gas safe engineer for advice as soon as this is convenient.
+If you are experiencing any of these problems we recommend you call a gas safe engineer for advice as soon as possible.

 A gas safe-registered engineer visits your home by prior arrangement.
-The inspection takes a half hour and this is what they do:
+The inspection takes approximately half an hour.
+Here’s what your engineer will do:

-- Turn off the boiler for safety’s sake so there’s no chance of electric shock
+- Turn off the boiler so there’s no chance of electric shock

 - Check carefully for any signs of rust or leaks on the outside